 As you can see, there is not a great deal of difference between them any more.
 You can lay most porcelain tiles both on walls and floors these days.
 But that means it opens up a huge opportunity for everyone to use their imagination and be creative.
 You can perhaps use some coarse outdoor floor tiles on internal walls to add a rustic feel to the room.
 Or you might like to use timber look tiles in your bathroom from the floor to the ceiling.
 Even, you can also use large format porcelain floor tiles on internal walls to create a feature wall.

 Where To Buy Quality Wall & Floor Tiles

 TFO is the best place in Sydney to shop for the latest and the greatest wall and floor tiles.
 TFO sells about 35,000 square metres of tiles every single week, making it the biggest single tile outlet in Sydney.
-We stock on-site wall and floor tiles after we have imported them directly from manufacturers around the world.
 Because we don’t have a maze of middlemen, we save and we directly pass the savings on to you.
 Our experienced yet friendly staff can not only help you understand the difference between wall and floor tiles but also help you to draw out your imagination, helping you to create a space you love.
 Some of TFO’s staff are experienced interior designers and colour consultants who can give you professional advice.
 Make sure to seek their guidance and make an informed decision.